discordjs/guide/guide/popular-topics/permissions.md

 Any permission not referenced in the flag array or bit field are not granted to the role.

-Note that flag names are literal.
-Although `VIEW_CHANNEL` grants access to view multiple channels the permission flag is still called `VIEW_CHANNEL` in singular.
+<tip>Note that flag names are literal.
+Although `VIEW_CHANNEL` grants access to view multiple channels the permission flag is still called `VIEW_CHANNEL` in singular.</tip>

 ### Creating a role with permissions